Programme(s) to which this project applies: |

 The significance of this work has the potential to change clinical practice in Hong Kong and worldwide by contributing to a more personalized approach to patient management.
 This can lead to refined clinical decision-making, more cost-effective health-care utilization and decreased costs, and improved patient outcomes.

-Dr JPY Cheung, Department of Orthopaedics and Traumatology
+Professor JPY Cheung, Department of Orthopaedics and Traumatology

-Graduated from the University of Hong Kong with a Bachelor of Medicine and Bachelor of Surgery (MBBS), Dr Jason Cheung trained as an Orthopaedic Surgeon at the Queen Mary Hospital.
-He is a Clinical Associate Professor with the Department of Orthopaedics and Traumatology at the University of Hong Kong.
+Graduated from the University of Hong Kong with a Bachelor of Medicine and Bachelor of Surgery (MBBS), Professor Jason Cheung trained as an Orthopaedic Surgeon at the Queen Mary Hospital.
+He is a Clinical Professor with the Department of Orthopaedics and Traumatology at the University of Hong Kong.
 His main research interests are paediatric growth and spinal deformity, developmental lumbar spinal stenosis, management of cervical myelopathy and orthopaedic infections.

 For more information or to express interest for this project, please email the supervisor or the specified contact point in the project description.
 Interested candidates are advised to enclose with your email: